thermalogic/SEUIF97/README.md

 ### Put the API file to the API path of programming languages

-The API path of the different programming languages is also different.
+The API paths of different programming languages are also different.

 Please refer to the follow instructions on different programming languages